Posted on February 23, 2021 by Travis Peterson

 Sloppy work may also affect sales managers who want to review a previous deal to provide the best customer experience to a returning customer.
 The same applies to service managers who want to see previous service history to help with up-sell opportunities when a customer is back in the service bay.

-Proper scanning matters – a lot.
+Proper dealership document scanning services matter – a lot.
 It’s well worth the time and money to hire a detail-orientated professional and provide hands-on training of the full document flow and scanning process.
 Skimp on the hiring process or training and a Scanning Operator is likely to make these common missteps:

 - Failing to validate that every image is clean – Every scanned document must be legible and clear before it is added to permanent electronic storage.
 Tried-and-true rules must be followed, such scanning drivers licenses in color or ensuring there are no folded corners in the documents.
 The Scan Operator must check the screen after every scan to ensure document integrity.